AutoLocalise/react-native-autolocalise/README.md

-# React Native/Expo Auto Localization SDK
+# AutoLocalise React Native/Expo SDK

 This is SDK for [AutoLocalise](https://www.autolocalise.com).